JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/index.md

 ReactJS is wildly popular and thus wildly supported.
 TypeScript is increasingly popular, and thus increasingly supported.

 The two together?
 Not as much.
-Given that they both change quickly, its hard to find accurate learning materials.
+Given that they both change quickly, it's hard to find accurate learning materials.

 React+TypeScript, with PyCharm?
 That three-part combination is the topic